Introducing GitHub workflow.

 - By default, the Workflow Run strategy works on the default branch (this is worth customising)

-- No graph view - they don’t appear in the same way as in a single file.
+- No graph view - they don’t appear the same way as in a single file.

-- It can be hard to cancel all new workflows if there are multiple new workflows triggered.
+- It can be hard to cancel all new workflows if multiple new workflows are triggered.

 workflow_run: